zwilsoncc/docs/pages/docs/other/faq.md

 - **Staging and Production deployments**<br />
   A new deployment gives you a unique URL you can use as staging, share it with co-workers or clients and then after it is confirmed it works you can upgrade it to production with a single command, `now alias`.
 - **Zero-Downtime deployment**<br />
   Most services will require you to restart your server (eg. Node.js).
 Thanks to <Now color="#000" />, you get a new deployment.
-You can wait until the deployment is ready to change the alias and avoid any downtime in the deployment process.
+You can wait until the deployment is ready to change the alias and avoid any downtime during the deployment process.

 ## Can I Run a Database on the Now Platform?

 Now deployments **must** expose a [single](/docs/deployment-types/node#port-selection) [port](/docs/deployment-types/docker#port-selection) running an HTTP or WebSocket server.
 However, using Docker it is possible to run a database in the same container of the HTTP API consuming it.

-Note that due the immutability of deployments there are many cases where you will lose the data of your database.
+Note that due to the immutability of deployments there are many cases where you will lose the data of your database.

 - A new deployment will have a newly created, fresh database.
-- Each [instance of the same deployment](docs/getting-started/scaling) will have it's own data.
+- Each [instance of the same deployment](docs/getting-started/scaling) will have its own data.
 - If the deployment freezes (has zero running instances), when it unfreezes the database will be cleared.

 We recommend that you run your database on a database hosting service.
 You can [ask our community for recommendations](/chat).